JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

 - Shrinking the size of the Krylov subspace and changing its basis is done by accumulating all rotations and reflections in a unitary matrix `Q`, and then simply computing the matrix-matrix product `V := V * Q`, where `V` is the original orthonormal basis.
-This is not in-place in `V`, but with good reason: the dense matrix-matrix product is not memory-bound.
+This is not in-place in `V`, so we allocate a bit of scratch space ahead of time.

 ### Not implemented (yet) and future ideas
 - Being able to kickstart the method from a given Arnoldi relation.
 This also